datasektionen/bawang-content/studier/body_en.md

 [sma@datasektionen.se](mailto:sma@datasektionen.se)

-#### Head of the Equality committee
+#### Head of Equality, Diversity and Equal Treatment
-Contact me if with questions or comments about the psychosocial environment and/or equality.
+Contact me if with questions or comments about the psychosocial environment.

 [jno@datasektionen.se](mailto:jno@datasektionen.se)